|MiFID II position limits for commodity derivatives|

 The regulator's stance is non-financial entity from outside the European Union may apply for an exemption in the same manner as an EU firm would.

-Finally, the UK FCA made clear the issue that have been sometimes misunderstood: FCA underlined that the risk-reducing flag in position reporting refers to the purpose for which the position is held, and not whether or not a position limit exemption has been approved for that person.
+The UK FCA made also clear the issue that have been sometimes misunderstood: FCA underlined that the risk-reducing flag in position reporting refers to the purpose for which the position is held, and not whether or not a position limit exemption has been approved for that person.

 ESMA asked stakeholders for views regarding transitioning into new position limits, specifically, what period a position limit should be fixed for a specific contract (except in exceptional cases) and how much notice of subsequent adjustments to a position limit would respondents consider appropriate.